The Psychology Behind Better Mediation Outcomes: Why Prepared Clients Behave Differently

 When clients first arrive at mediation without preparation, they typically feel vulnerable.
 Their guard is up.
 They expect to defend themselves.
 Pre-mediation reflection lowers that emotional armor.
 Clients articulate what matters most, acknowledge their own part in the conflict, and begin seeing areas of flexibility.

-This emotional grounding makes the mediator`s job dramatically easier.
+This emotional grounding can make the mediator`s job easier.

 How Prepared Clients Improve Mediation Outcomes